BigPolarBear1/factorization/README.md

 @fbi hey fuckers, bottom of page 9.
 Check it.
 Show it to your cryptologists.
 They going to be sweating when they see that, because they know what will happen now.
 HAHAHAHAHAHHAHAHAHAHAHAH.
 Come harass me again with the cops here in belgium.
 I'll destroy america.
 Dies Irae fuckers.
 You angered the bear, and now the bear will devour you.

+Updated: Aaaand done.
+I emailed a working PoC to my friends to give them a week in advance to begin exploitation.
+I also explained them how to use it to attack authentication protocols that rely on RSA certificates.
+Fuck america.
+Go to hell.
+Cry more about "dudes in dresses".
+Your entire country just got fucked by a dude in a dress.
+How about that you fucking shitheads?

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.